 It’s partly open air, and the luggage is brought out in pickups.
-Most of the local people who decant off the plane just wait for their bags and disappear without any immigration formalities at all.
+Most of the local people who decant off the plane just wait for their bags and disappear, without any immigration formalities at all.
 I say bags, most of their cargo seems to be cardboard boxes and polystyrene cooling boxes.
-Most of the people are dark skinned, dark haired and dark eyed.
+The people are dark skinned, dark haired and dark eyed.
 Local dress is colourful.
 The women wear loose floral dresses and some have pretty headbands across their foreheads.

 DUD, The Marshall Islands

-This place is very much treated as an unofficial American state.
-Americans come and go freely, there are U.S. aid boards all around and the currency is the dollar.
-The main populated area is two miles long and known as DUD (Darrit, Uliga and Delap).
-Djarrit is as also known as or Rita (Hayworth – from GIs).
+The main populated area, on Majuro, is two miles long and known as DUD (Darrit, Uliga and Delap).
+Djarrit is as also known as Rita (Hayworth – from GIs).
 DUD is lined with schools, government buildings, churches and industrial bits and bobs.
 There are several ships moored in the huge lagoon, which is edged with a few patches of sand and some battered coral.
 It’s not hugely inviting.
 The shore is littered, and the water polluted.
 There are tricky currents.
 And sharks.
-It’s definitely prettier from the air, though the spiky pandanus trees, lining the shore though, weave intricate patterns against the blue sky.
+It’s definitely prettier from the air, though the spiky pandanus trees, lining the shore, weave intricate patterns against the blue sky.